JuroOravec/crawlee-one/docs/playbook-07-caching.md

   //    that we specified via Apify UI. const entryCacheKey = itemCacheKey(entry, input.outputCachePrimaryKeys);
   // 2.
-Load the KeyValueStore dedicated as our cache. const store = await Actor.openKeyValueStore(input.outputCacheStoreIdOrName);
+Load the KeyValueStore dedicated as our cache. const store = await Actor.openKeyValueStore(input.outputCacheStoreId);
   // 3.
 Save the entry to the store. await store.setValue(entryCacheKey, entry);
   // ...